Clemson-Software-Engineering/Music-Visualizer/README.md

 ## Documentation
 All contributions, issues, bug reports or fixes, documentation improvements, and other enhancements are welcome.

+For the time being, please hold off on contributing to this repository as we are working on it until May 2021 for a graded project.

 ## Demos and Screenshots
 GUI Samples and Demos will be placed here when V1 is deployed.